-- The "Active Roles: Daily events collection" task collects the EDM Server log from Active Roles 6 servers and the ARAdminService log from Active Roles 7 servers.
+- The "Active Roles: Daily events collection" task collects the ARAdminService log from Active Roles servers.
 It stores the gathered data in the default repository.
 This task archives data.
 One of the reasons for it is compliance with regulations. - The "Active Roles: Weekly reporting" task depends on the previous tasks for data.
 It uses all data from Active Roles logs and some data-related to account management-from the Security log.
 The task imports data for reports from the repository and creates those reports.